RyXeleron/ExecStats/README.md

 22. **DX9WARE V2**
     - **Status**: Working, undetected.
     - **Details**: DX9WARE V2 is a paid external executor.
-A comeback of DX9WARE, previously detected by the earlier version Hyperion 4.0, around 1 to 2 months away from now, it has a giant script library and a custom Lua environment.
+A comeback of DX9WARE, previously detected by the earlier version Hyperion 4.0, is around 1 to 2 months away from now, it has a giant script library and a custom Lua environment.
     - **Supports**: PC

 23. **Script-Ware**